This services privacy statement explains how we manage your personal information.

 - all employees are required to complete training about information security and are required to sign a code-of-conduct as part of their employment contract

-- MacKillop regularly monitor and review our compliance with internal policies and industry best practice.
+- MacKillop regularly monitors and reviews our compliance with internal policies and industry best practice.

 We also take reasonable measures to remove, destroy or de-identify your personal information in a timely manner when it is no longer required for the purpose for which it was collected.